RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 ## Refactoring: creating Entity class to describe scene objects

 This collision code looks simple before you start to scale the project.
 Imagine if we need to detect collision of one object with an array of objects.
 In that case we will have to write a separate `checkCollision3D()` call for each possible pair of objects and then combine these conditions using `Reactive.orList()`.
-To simplify this and do this in a loop, we have to make scene objects abstract, so we can operate over them without knowing which exact scene objects we have.
+To simplify this and do it in a loop, we have to make scene objects abstract, so we can operate over them without knowing which exact scene objects we have.
 Let’s create a class that will describe an object at scene.
-We can use this class later to extend object capabilities - for example, add some properties such as *Health*, *Speed* or *Spawn Rate*, if we’re creating a game filter.
+We can use this class later to extend object capabilities - for example, by adding some properties such as *Health*, *Speed* or *Spawn Rate*, if we’re creating a game filter.

 Currently Entity class instance should do the following:
 * Store reference to scene object